GhostFire90/TeachingC/Ideas/Pointers.md

 2. [Dynamic Memory](<./DynamicMemory.md)
 And what's the `*i` mean?
 That is called *dereferencing* a pointer, basically what it does is says "Go to that address and tell me/change whats there" so `*i *= *i` reads like: "Multiply the *value* at the address `pi` by the *value* at the address `pi`" this will effectively change the value of i to its square.

+this technique is called **Passing By Reference**

+## Arrays
+As mentioned in [Arrays](<./Arrays.md>) they have a unique property of only being passed by reference to functions, unlike every other type that is passed by copy.